pomme-clic/s-money-documentation/docs/docs/payout/sct.md

 ##### Caution

-To make a tranfer, the beneficiary has to exist in the system
+To make a tranfer, the beneficiary has to exist in the system.

 </Highlight>